imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 Figures are saved in ```results```.

-Note: Results of Vita may not mimic the tendency shown in the manuscript because the method is unstable.
+Note: Results of Vita may not mimic the tendency shown in the manuscript in testing mode because the method is unstable.

 ## Normal mode